 Centre for Patient Safety and Service Quality

-Patient Safety, Quality & Innovation team Te Pokapū Haumarie Turoro – Ratonga Whai Kounga
+Patient Safety, Quality & Innovation team | Te Pokapū Haumarie Turoro – Ratonga Whai Kounga

-As part of Te Whatu Ora, our focus is to provide quality, safe care to the population we serve.
-Te Whatu Ora Whanganui’s patient safety and quality team supports clinicians to provide safe care by providing expertise and experience to ensure patient harm is managed and that, systems and processes to support safe care delivery are in place.
+At Health New Zealand | Te Whatu Ora in Whanganui (Health NZ), our focus is to provide quality, safe care to the population we serve.
+Health NZ Whanganui’s Patient Safety, Quality & Innovation (PSQI) team supports clinicians to provide safe care by providing expertise and experience to ensure patient harm is managed and that, systems and processes to support safe care delivery are in place.

-• quality improvement activities, initiatives and auditing
+• Quality improvement activities, initiatives and auditing

-• infection prevention and control
+• Infection prevention and control

-• customer relations and complaints management
+• Customer relations and feedback management

-• risk and incident management
+• Risk and incident management

-• certification and legislative compliance
+• Certification and legislative compliance

-• education and training
+• Education and training in quality improvement

 Document management